All Episodes

 I like watching people that are the best at what they do.

-You know, as a big huge basketball fan growing up, for example, you know, Willis Reed, Earl the Pearl Monroe, Walt Frazier, Bill Bradley, Dave DeBusher.
+You know, as a big, huge basketball fan growing up, for example, Willis Reed, Earl of Pearl Monroe, Walt Frazier, Bill Bradley, Dave DeBusher.

-Larry Byrd and the Boston Celtics, DJ, Danny Ainge, Kevin McHale, Parrish.
+I loved the matchup, Larry Bird and the Boston Celtics, DJ, Danny Ainge, Kevin McHale, Parrish.

 I mean, it was one of the best lineups ever in basketball history.